ant11029/TOCLineBot/README.md

 		* reply : ramdon get one advance about what you can eat
 	* `state2`
 		* input : "fsm"
-		* reply : the picture 0f the finite state machine
+		* reply : the picture of the finite state machine